isadri/TOTP/README.md

 where
 * T0 is the Unix time to start counting time steps.
 T0 = 0 in our implementation.
 * X represents the time step in seconds.
-X = 30 is our implementation.
+X = 30 in our implementation.

 ## Usage